pkhokhali/trishanacademy/ADMIN_SETUP.md

 NODE_ENV=development
 ```

+**Using Existing MongoDB Connection:**
+If you already have a MongoDB connection (like `clinic-management`), you can use the same connection string but with a different database name.
+MongoDB allows multiple databases in the same instance.

+**Example:**
+- Your existing connection: `mongodb://localhost:27017/clinic-management`
+- For this project, use: `mongodb://localhost:27017/trishan-academy`
+- Same MongoDB instance, different database name

+The connection string format is: `mongodb://[host]:[port]/[database-name]`

 ### 3. Start MongoDB
 Make sure MongoDB is running on your system.
+If you're already using MongoDB for other projects, it should already be running.

 ### 4. Run the Application